The sustainable SME

 Select a renewable supply

 The first step to creating a sustainable business is your choice of energy – specifically having something backed by a supply of renewable energy.
-With our renewable business tariff we can match 100% of your estimated annual electricity use with what are called Renewable Energy Guarantee Origin (REGO) sources such as wind, solar and biomass.
+We offer this to our eligible small business customers1, who now get 100% renewable-backed electricity at no extra cost when they renew or agree a new supply contract directly with us2.

 Getting the bus or train to work, and encouraging your staff to do the same, is an easy way to make your commute more sustainable.
 Or why not start a car share scheme or encourage your staff to walk or cycle to work, where possible, to cut down on carbon emissions and improve local air quality.
 For those who aren’t confident on a bike, there’s the Government’s free Government cycle training programme.
 And as electric vehicles (EVs) grow in popularity, you could consider installing an electric vehicle charging point for your employees, customers and visitors.